ascend4/ascend4/A4SQP.md

   in place before SQP fallback.
 The CUTEst adapter had been restoring the original point and therefore lost that benefit.
 - The CUTEst runner now exposes `--lsq-fallback-start original|improved` and `--lsq-max-iter N` so this behaviour is explicit and reproducible.
-With a clean rebuilt CUTEst run, `BROWNDEN` solves strictly using `--try-lsq LM --lsq-fallback-start improved --lsq-max-iter 1000` (`kkt_error ~= 1.2e-8` after 7 SQP iterations following the LSQ handoff).
+Earlier rebuilt tests showed a strict `BROWNDEN` solve with this handoff, but the latest A4SQP-only rebuilt matrix no longer reproduces it after the option metadata/scaling cleanup.
+Treat `BROWNDEN` as unresolved until this trade-off is isolated again.
 - ACOPP14 remains unsolved.
 BFGS or recovered exact-Lagrangian multipliers avoid driver timeouts and produce deterministic max-iteration failures.
 Disabling active-bound restoration improves the 800-iteration BFGS result from